matrix-org/matrix.org/content/blog/2026/04/2026-04-20-community-events-and-summit.md

 ## Matrix Community Summit 2026

 Don't miss the chance to get your ticket now!
 There is barely one month left before it starts.
-The Matrix Community Summit 2026 starts on Thu, 21st May and ends on Mon, 25th May.
+The Matrix Community Summit 2026 starts on Thursday, 21st May and ends on Monday, 25th May.
 Friday and Saturday are deep work days, so it might be the perfect coworking opportunity for your job.
 However, don't worry if you cannot make it on all five days.

 Curious about the [Matrix Community Summit 2026](https://matrix-community.events/conferences/2026-summit.html)?
 The link contains all up-to-date info about the event.